cBachoo/Tomi/README.md

 # setting up
 fork the repo into your own account

-create a `dev-config.json` file and format it the same way as `config.json`, make sure `"dev":true`
+Add your discord token to the `.env` file

-install dependencies `npm i`
+install dependencies using `npm i`

-run the program in the dev mode `npm run dev`
+run the program using `node tomi.js`

 # contributing